Finally, how many efficiencies supercomputers have? And, what do they measure?: The effect of different contributions to

 The overly complex Figure~\ref{fig:AlphaContribBenchmark} attempts to explain the phenomenon, why and how the performance of a supercomputer configuration depends on the application it runs.
-The non-parallelizable fraction (denoted on the figure by $\alpha_{eff}^{X}$) of the computing task comprises components $X$ of different origin.
-As already discussed, and was noticed decades ago, "\textit{the inherent communication-to-computation ratio in a parallel application is one of the important determinants of its performance on any architecture}"~\cite{ScalingParallel:1993}, suggesting that \textit{communication can be a dominant contribution in system’s performance}.
+The non-parallelizable fraction (denoted in the figure by $\alpha_{eff}^{X}$) of the computing task comprises components $X$ of different origins.
+As we already discussed and was noticed decades ago, "\textit{the inherent communication-to-computation ratio in a parallel application is one of the important determinants of its performance on any architecture}"~\cite{ScalingParallel:1993}, suggesting that \textit{communication can be a dominant contribution in system’s performance}.
 Figure~\ref{fig:AlphaContribBenchmark}.A displays a case with minimum communication, and Figure~\ref{fig:AlphaContribBenchmark}.B a case with moderately increased communication (corresponding to real-life supercomputer tasks).
 As the nominal performance increases linearly and the payload performance decreases inversely with the number of cores, at some critical value, where an inflection point occurs, the resulting payload performance starts to drop.
-The resulting non-parallelizable fraction sharply decreases efficacy (or, in other words: performance gain or speedup) of the system~\textbf{\cite{VeghPerformanceWall:2019,VeghSupercomp:2018}}.
+The resulting non-parallelizable fraction sharply decreases the efficacy (or, in other words: performance gain or speedup) of the system~\textbf{\cite{VeghPerformanceWall:2019,VeghBrainAmdahl:2019}}.
 The effect was noticed early~\cite{ScalingParallel:1993}, under different technical conditions, but somewhat faded due to successes of development of parallelization technology.

 Figure~\ref{fig:AlphaContribBenchmark}.A illustrates the behavior measured with \gls{HPL} benchmark.
-The looping contribution becomes remarkable around 0.1~Eflops, and breaks down payload performance (see also Figure~1 in~\cite{ScalingParallel:1993}) when approaching 1~Eflops.
+The looping contribution becomes remarkable around 0.1~Eflops, and breaks down payload performance (see Figure~1 in~\cite{ScalingParallel:1993}) when approaching 1~Eflops.
 In Figure~\ref{fig:AlphaContribBenchmark}.B, the behavior measured with benchmark \gls{HPCG} is displayed.
-In this case, the contribution of the application (brown line) is much higher, the in the previous case.
+The application's contribution (brown line) is much higher than in the previous case.
 The looping contribution (thin green line) is the same as above.
-Consequently, the achievable payload performance is lower, and also the breakdown of the payload performance is softer in the case of real-life tasks.
+Consequently, the achievable payload performance is lower, and the payload performance breakdown is softer in the case of real-life tasks.